rednafi/digressions/_posts/python/2020-06-03-python-configs.md

 This will give you:

 ```
->>> User(name='Redowan Delowar', username='rednafi', password='123')
+>>> User(name='Redowan Delowar', username='rednafi', password=123)
 ```

 In the above example, I defined a simple class named `User` and used Pydantic for data validation.
 Pydantic will make sure that the data you assign to the class attributes conform with the types you've annotated.
-Notice, how I've assigned an integer type data in the `password` field and Pydantic converted it to string type without complaining.
-That's because the corresponding type annotation suggests that the `password` attribute of the `User` class should be a string.
+Notice, how I've assigned a string type data in the `password` field and Pydantic converted it to integer type without complaining.
+That's because the corresponding type annotation suggests that the `password` attribute of the `User` class should be an integer.
 When implicit conversion is not possible or the hinted value of an attribute doesn't conform to its assigned type, Pydantic will throw a `ValidationError`.

 ### The Orchestration